ArmanChand/DigiTute/README.md

 # DigiTute
-DigiTute a training institute Website.Technologies used Html, CSS ,Javascript,Jquery and Bootstrap Link to the website :digitute.in
+DigiTute a training institute Website.Technologies used Html, CSS ,Javascript,Jquery and Bootstrap.

+Link to the website :digitute.in